 Step 1: Decide if you are classed as a ‘small company’.
-If you are classed as a small company then you are exempt from the off-payroll working rules and IR35 still applies (i.e. the PSC carries the risk).
+If you are then you are exempt from the off-payroll working rules for now and IR35 still applies as it did before i.e. if they have one, a worker’s personal services company (PSC) carries the risk.

 A company will be classed as small if it has at least TWO of the following: